nyakokitsu/oki-bugs/README.md

-# Please go to issues to report a bug!
+# Please go to discussions to report a bug!